Engineering Design courses for 2019

-Inspired by the Royal Academy of Engineering, this unique course aims to develop high-calibre engineers who can lead complex engineering projects, vital to modern society.
+Inspired by the Royal Academy of Engineering, this in-depth course aims to develop high-calibre engineers who can lead complex engineering projects that are vital to modern society.

-The Engineering Design course is unique in offering the opportunity to study bespoke design units as well as industrial placements, with the opportunity to work on real-world design projects in partnership with industry.
+Our course gives you the opportunity to study bespoke design units, to undertake industrial placements and to work on real-world design projects in partnership with industry.

 Why study Engineering Design at Bristol?

-The course offers flexible study and allows you to select a specialisation in aerospace, civil or mechanical engineering after the first year, and the freedom to choose from a wide range of options in later years of the course.
+The course offers flexible study, allowing you to select a specialisation in aerospace, civil or mechanical engineering after your first year and a wide range of options in later years of the course.

-With around 30 students each year, the course offers a close-knit community of staff and students and a highly supportive learning environment.
+The course offers a close-knit community of staff and students, and provides a highly supportive learning environment.

 What kind of student would this course suit?

-This course would suit those interested in a variety of engineering disciplines, with a desire to work closely with industry through placements and design projects during their studies.
+This course would suit students who are interested in a variety of engineering disciplines and who have a desire to work closely with industry through placements and design projects during their studies.
 The strong emphasis placed on allowing students to tackle realistic, interdisciplinary design projects during the course is very well suited to those who enjoy problem solving in teams.

 How is this course taught and assessed?

-The main engineering disciplines are taught in large lecture classes with students from other engineering disciplines.
+The main engineering disciplines are taught in lecture classes with students from other engineering courses.
 These units are assessed mainly by exam.

 Group design is a central theme of the course and is assessed through reports and presentations that look for creativity and engineering competence.